-1. A description of the notice to public safety partners, local/tribal governments, paratransit agencies that may serve all the known transit or paratransit dependent persons that may need access to a community resource center, multi-family building account holders/building managers in the AFN community24, and all customers, including the means by which utilities provide notice to customers of the locations/hours/services available for CRCs, and where to access electricity during the hours the CRC is closed.
+1. A description of the notice to public safety partners, local/tribal governments, paratransit agencies that may serve all the known transit or paratransit dependent persons that may need access to a community resource center, multifamily building account holders/building managers in the AFN community22, and all customers, including the means by which utilities provide notice to customers of the locations/hours/services available for CRCs, and where to access electricity during the hours the CRC is closed.

 SCE includes paratransit agencies in its PSPS notifications and classifies these agencies as critical facilities and infrastructure to ensure they receive priority notifications.
-All multi-family building SCE account holders receive customer notifications.
+All multifamily building SCE account holders receive customer notifications.
 In its customer notification, SCE directs potentially impacted customers to www.sce.com/psps for information related to the location, hours, and services available at Community Resource Centers.
-Instructions on where customers can access electricity during the hours the centers are closed will also be made available with the launch of a new PSPS webpage targeted for later this year.
-A description of the notice types provided to public safety partners, local governments and Tribal Nations, and all customers is provided below.
-Not all types of notice shown in the table are applicable to this event, as SCE ultimately did not de-energize any customers.
+Instructions on where customers can access electricity during the hours the centers are closed has been made available on the SCE website.
+A description of the notice types that may be provided to public safety partners, local governments, Tribal Nations, and customers is provided below.
+Not all types of notice shown in the table are applicable to this high threat event, as SCE ultimately did not de-energize any customers.